Head-to-head comparison across 1benchmark categories. Overall scores shown here use BenchLM's provisional ranking lane.

 128K

-Pick Composer 2.5 if you want the stronger benchmark profile.
-Kimi K2.5 (Reasoning) only becomes the better choice if its workflow or ecosystem matters more than the raw scoreboard.
+Pick Kimi K2.5 (Reasoning) if you want the stronger benchmark profile.
+Composer 2.5 only becomes the better choice if agentic is the priority or you want the cheaper token bill.

-Composer 2.5 is clearly ahead on the provisional aggregate, 82 to 76.
+Kimi K2.5 (Reasoning) is clearly ahead on the provisional aggregate, 74 to 64.
 The gap is large enough that you do not need to squint at the spreadsheet to see the difference.

 Kimi K2.5 (Reasoning) is also the more expensive model on tokens at $0.60 input / $3.00 output per 1M tokens, versus $0.50 input / $2.50 output per 1M tokens for Composer 2.5.
 Composer 2.5 gives you the larger context window at 200K, compared with 128K for Kimi K2.5 (Reasoning).